Primary vs Secondary Succession

 Examples:

-Secondary succession commonly occurs in areas recovering from forest fires, abandoned farmland, or after floods.
+Secondary succession often happens in lands that are being restored from forest fires, abandoned agriculture, or floods.

 Key Differences Between Primary and Secondary Succession